ivanlebanov/webscript_dashboard/README.md

 + running tests on UI and server

 ## Setup
-The setup assumes that you have mysql as well as git installed.
+The setup assumes that you have mysql as well as git and npm installed.
 If you want to install the software follow those steps:

 + git clone https://github.com/ivanlebanov/webscript_dashboard.git
 + npm install
-+ create your own github app and change the oauthClientId and clientSecret
++ create your own github app and change the oauthClientId and clientSecret in dashboard/sql_init.sql
 + change mysql setting according to your personal
++ change base in dashboard/webpages/js/config.json
++ run "npm run initsql"
 + run "npm run dashboard"